 It’s really that simple.
 What you wear speaks volumes about your brand.
 We are wired to create an impression by sight first.
 Perhaps it’s not fair, but it’s a universal law you can’t avoid.

-If your confused about what to wear, check out these resources:
+If you’re confused about what to wear, check out these resources:

 Here’s a paraphrased version of some great advice I heard years ago: “Never share overly personal information with your clients.
 They don’t care.
 They are not there to be your friend”.

-Whatever sort of interaction you have in a professional setting, you have to remember your there for BUSINESS.
-It’s not time to share details of your dating life, your horrible kids, who’s cheating on who, or any other bit of nonsense.
+Whatever sort of interaction you have in a professional setting, you have to remember you are there for BUSINESS.
+It’s not time to share details of your dating life, your horrible kids, who’s cheating on who or any other bit of nonsense.

 Rule of Thumb:

 Be friendly.
-Try to build rapport by shared interests (soccer, BBQ, hiking, dogs, PTO meetings, etc.).
-But never gossip, share overly personal information, or forget that your a professional.
+Try to build rapport with shared interests (soccer, BBQ, hiking, dogs, PTO meetings, etc.).
+But never gossip, share overly personal information or forget that you’re a professional.

 I learned this lesson learned the hard way.

 After being burned more than once, I changed my entire payment policy.
 Now, I don’t work without being paid at least half upfront.
-Business operate differently and some bill their services with a 30 day payment option.
+Businesses operate differently and some bill their services with a 30-day payment option.
 Depending on your unique business, you will know what will work for you.